For growing businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.

 Excel vs CRM: A Detailed Comparison

-To understand why your small business can do much better with CRM than it is doing with Excel, we have drawn a comparison between these two very strong contenders.
+To understand why your growing business can do much better with CRM than it is doing with Excel, we have drawn a comparison between these two very strong contenders.

 This should help you realize how CRM gives you some added benefits over spreadsheets and why investing in good CRM software can be a great business decision for the long run.